 Title 10, United States Code § 2461 prohibits converting a function performed by at least one appropriated fund government employee to contract performance unless there has been a public-private competition under Office of Management and Budget Circular A-76.
-There is currently a Congressional moratorium on public-private competitions pursuant to the National Defense Authorization Act for Fiscal Year 2010, Section 325.
+There has been a Congressional moratorium on public-private competitions beginning with the National Defense Authorization Act for Fiscal Year 2010, Section 325.
 However, "conversion" of functions does not include the augmenting of civilian staff with contractors unless government employees are displaced, reassigned, subjected to a reduction in force, or otherwise adversely affected.
-Please note that all in-house civilian authorizations must be filled before we supplement the inhouse workforce with contractor labor.
+Please note that all in-house civilian authorizations must be filled before we supplement the in-house workforce with contractor labor.